 Sleep deprivation [3*](can cause heart palpitations in the mornings)

 Although heart palpitations can result from a lot of factors like those mentioned above, one of the most common causes is anxiety.

 Anxiety and heart palpitations typically go hand in hand.
 In some cases, heart palpitations might also present as a symptom of depression.

 When someone has an anxiety heart palpitation, they feel their heart racing, fluttering, or skipping a beat.
 The heart feels like it’s pounding in the neck, throat, or ears.
 People typically feel this way after an anxiety attack, although intense excitement might also cause palpitations.

-A brief explanation of this process may be as follows: anxiety affects the autonomic nervous system (ANS), triggering the fight or flight response.
-That increases blood pressure, breathing, and heart rate to facilitate fast blood pumping to the rest of the body.
+A brief explanation of this process may be as follows: anxiety affects the autonomic nervous system (ANS), triggering the

 Note that having any anxiety disorder, bipolar, or other mental conditions may affect how a person’s body reacts to stressful situations.